 The 3 elements in all “complete” fertilizers are nitrogen, phosphorus, and potassium.
 By law, the percentage of each must be marked on the package.

 The label may look like 5-10-10.
 This means 5% nitrogen, 10% phosphorus, and 10% potassium.
 If boron is included there will be a fourth number.

 Just a quick fact if you are wondering where each of those elements is derived from:

 - Nitrogen: sodium nitrate, tankage, or blood and bone (slaughterhouse by-products)

 - Potassium: potassium chloride or wood ashes (potash)

 Acid and Alkaline Soil

 Garden soil may be acid, sweet (alkaline), or neutral.
-Most plants will thrive in soil that is neutral to slightly or moderately acid.
-There are some plants that demand an acid soil, and still, fewer that demand a really sweet or alkaline soil.
+Most plants will thrive in soil that is neutral to slightly or moderately acidic.
+There are some plants that demand an acidic soil, and still, fewer that demand a really sweet or alkaline soil.